-- Tag and/or microchip information.
-(3) - Reason for impoundment or relinquishment.
-(4) - Veterinary care.
-(5) - (6) Disposition of the animal. - (7) Date of redemption of adoption, transfer of ownership or euthanasia. - Name, address and telephone number of receiving person or entity.
-(8)
+- (3) Tag and/or microchip information. - (4) Reason for impoundment or relinquishment.

+- (5) Veterinary care.

+- (6) Disposition of the animal.

+- (7) Date of redemption of adoption, transfer of ownership or euthanasia.

+(8) Name, address and telephone number of receiving person or entity.

-C. Statistics may include monthly intake and outcomes by type for each species.
+Statistics should include monthly intake and outcomes by type for each species.

-D. Collars, tags or other potential identification may be kept on the animal or in the animal's file during the impound time.
+D. Collars, tags or other potential identification should be kept on the animal or in the animal's file during the impound time.

-Each animal shall be identifiable by use of cage/run cards and/or identifying collars.
-E.
+E. Each animal shall be identifiable by use of cage/run cards and/or identifying collars.

-Photographs may be taken of each animal, maintained with the animal's records and posted on its F. cage to minimize the possibility of a mistaken euthanasia.
+F. Photographs should be taken of each animal, maintained with the animal's records and posted on its cage to minimize the possibility of a mistaken euthanasia.

-Shelters shall maintain records for a minimum of two years from the date of an animal's final G. disposition.
+G. Shelters shall maintain records for a minimum of two years from the date of an animal's final disposition.